Pet Podcasts

-Dr. Michelle Ravich on Pet Life Radio
+Dr. Michelle Ravich & Dr. Laurie Hess on Pet Life Radio

 Birds are very social and generally live in large flocks in the wild.
 As the bird’s owner, you are essentially his or her flock mate, so the bird’s cage should be placed in an area in your home where there is a lot of activity.
 Cages should not be placed in the kitchen because of potential risk to the bird from cooking fumes and flames on the stove.
 Teflon pans should never be used around birds, as the toxic chemicals they release into the air when they are heated to high temperatures can be instantly fatal to birds.